pabtomas/dotfiles/navy/README.md

 1. Minimal process installation: Navy was conceived to run with a minimal set of dependencies into a minimal container (no extra daemon, no extra library installation, no extra configuration),
 2. No controller-nodes architecture,
 3. Minimal abstraction to the Docker Engine API to offer a full control,
-4. Minimal specification: the Navy specification contains about 25 keywords (some of them are literally coming from Compose or Ansible,
+4. Minimal specification: the Navy specification contains less than 30 keywords (some of them are literally coming from Compose or Ansible),
 5. Docker Engine API version agnostic: It does not mean that your `navy.yaml` file will work on 2 different hosts with two different versions of the Docker Engine API.
 It means that you can write a `navy.yaml` file whatever the Docker Engine API version you are targetting.

 ## How to start a Navy Project ?